1838 Mormon War: Caldwell Compromise, 1836-1838

 In the eyes of many non-Mormon citizens (including Alexander Doniphan), these settlements outside of Caldwell County were a violation of the compromise.
-Mormons felt that the compromise only excluded major settlements in Clay County and Ray County, not Daviess County and Carroll County.
+The Mormons felt that the compromise only excluded major settlements in Clay and Ray counties, as they already had substantial population centers, but not the recently colonized Daviess and Carroll.
+The earlier settlers felt politically and economically threatened by the expanding Mormon communities outside of Caldwell County.

-The earlier settlers saw expansion of Mormon communities outside of Caldwell County as a political and economic threat.
-In Daviess County, where Whigs and Democrats had been roughly evenly balanced, Mormon population reached a level where they could determine election results.